 On a day to day basis, a BizTalk administrator must perform few monotonous activities such as terminating instances, enabling receive locations, ensuring the status of SQL jobs etc. BizTalk360 has few powerful features which help you to automate such monotonous tasks.
 These features are hidden gems and are overlooked by many BizTalk360’s users, despite the availability of a good documentation.
 That prompted me to start my new blog series called “Automating BizTalk administration tasks using BizTalk360

-What is Data Monitoring in BizTalk360?As we are aware, BizTalk collects a diverse set of data into message box database, tracking database, BAM primary import and ESB databases.
+As we are aware, BizTalk collects a diverse set of data into message box database, tracking database, BAM primary import and ESB databases.
 BizTalk360 brings all these data into a single console and on top of that provides a powerful capability to set alerts based on various thresholds.
 This feature is called data monitoring.
 Below is a screenshot that shows all different data sets which can be used in data monitoring feature.

 Data monitoring category